aleshaleksey/fansys23/08-spell-list.md

   - Each curse affecting the natural terrain within the area of effect ends if it was cast with less than 9 MP dice (if local), or 36 MP dice (if global).
 Likewise, all poisons affecting the land are neutralised.
 - If cast negatively:
   - All mortals within 10 miles must make a CON save or lose 6 HP and become poisoned.
 For simplicity a DM may assume that 96% of level 1, 80% level 2, 36% of level 3, and 4% of level 4 mortals in the area of effect that are not directly relevant to the game die.
-  - All lands territory within 10 miles becomes barren wasteland, incapable of supporting life.
+  - All territory within 10 miles becomes barren wasteland, incapable of supporting life.
 Crops wither.
 Forests begin to wilt and rot.
 Toxic plankton blooms in waters and wipes out fish stocks.
 Etc.

 **Special**: When cast globally, Edict of Life is a legendary magic.
 It either saturates the area of effect with natural energies, or depletes those energies.

 - If cast positively:
-  - An area affected by the spell positively is becomes aligned with "Nature" for the next thousand years.
+  - An area affected by the spell positively becomes aligned with "Nature" for the next thousand years.
 Mortals born in the area may be born with innate nature magic, xenophonia, an affinity for "track", "survival" or "harvest".
-  - Friendly sprites may spontaneously come into existence, and talking animals and plants may be born in the area of effect for the next thousand years.
+  - Friendly sprites may spontaneously come into existence, and talking beasts and plants may be born in the area of effect for the next thousand years.
 - If cast negatively:
   - An area affected by the spell becomes "cursed" until the curse is removed.
 Beasts are unwilling to enter this territory.
   - For the next thousand years beasts, monsters and humanoids born in this territory will be stillborn.